OPT Train Engineer Jobs

 Ask employers about their FRA training timeline upfront

 Federal Railroad Administration certification requires structured supervised training.
-Ask hiring managers how long qualification takes and whether your OPT authorization period is long enough to complete it before you need to secure H-1B or another status.
+Ask hiring managers how long qualification takes and whether your OPT authorization period is long enough to complete it before you need to secure H-1B visa or another status.

 Highlight hands-on internships and simulation experience